loveencounterflow/intertype-abandoned/README.md

-# intertype
+# InterType

-A typechecker built on Ajv
+A JavaScript typechecker